fang2hou/nobo/README.md

 ]
 ```
 ## How to use
-1. Import the manaba class.
+1. Import the syllabus class.

     ```python
     from syllabus import *